DSpace/vagrant-dspace/docs/WINDOWS_INSTRUCTIONS.md

 vagrant plugin install vagrant-vbguest vagrant plugin install vagrant-vbox-snapshot
 ```
 It's OK to exit this Git Bash Sehll window, after you are done installing Vagrant Plugins, by entering `exit` at your Git Bash Shell command line prompt.

-Step 9: Clone your fork of Vagrant-DSpace using GitHub Deskktop
+Step 8: Clone your fork of Vagrant-DSpace using GitHub Deskktop
 ------------

 1. If it's not already running, start GitHub Desktop by double-clicking the GitHub shortcut icon on your desktop, or launch GitHub from the Start menu.
 2. Click the plus/+ icon in the top left menu
 3. Select "Clone", enter the Git URL for your fork of Vagrant-DSpace (created in Step 7 above).
 This URL will look something like: `git@github.com:yourgithubusername/vagrant-dspace.git`.
 An easy way to find this URL is to navigate to your fork on the GitHub site: `https://github.com/yourgithubusername/vagrant-dspace` and then click the green "Clone or download" button, using the Clone with SSH option.

-Step 10: customize your Vagrant-DSpace
+Step 9: Customize your Vagrant-DSpace
 ------------

 1. in the `config` folder of Vagrant-DSpace, copy the `local.yaml.example` file to `local.yaml`, and then open the `local.yaml` file in your favorite code editor.